Trainorama 47 Class Diesel Locomotive

 Standard factory lighting in the model has all lights “ON” in the direction of travel, requiring just 2 function lighting outputs in DCC.

->

-> Upgraded from the factory standard 2 to 6 Function lighting outputs with the DCC Solutions light modification where we will separate the headlights, white markers and red markers lights for individual DCC control to provide more prototypical lighting operation when running your Trainorama 47 Class model.
+Upgraded from the factory standard 2 to 8 Function lighting outputs with the DCC Solutions light modification and we will separate the headlights, white markers, red markers lights and numberboard lights for individual DCC control to provide more prototypical lighting operation when running your Trainorama 47 Class model.
 Directional light control will still be available.

->

-> The DCC Solutions NSW 47 Class Custom Sound Project
+The DCC Solutions NSW 47 Class Custom Sound Project

 is packed with sounds and features not found on other sound decoders,

 Factory Fitted Sound only offers you the very basic sound